TriggerMesh sponsored this post.

 However, in the longer-term the ability to tie together cloud services that aren’t just related to what I’d term as general infrastructure — storage, compute, and networking — but rather, more specialized services, is what will provide more robust and powerful applications.
 For example, at TriggerMesh we are looking at ways to share data between Salesforce and data lakes, that can be further analyzed by Elastic.
 Or transforming and filtering events from GitHub to Twilio/SendGrid, or from Azure logs to Splunk, or from SonarSource static code analysis to Kaka — in each case exporting them as cloud events that can be consumed by services at Google, Microsoft, and Amazon clouds.

 We are entering an exciting time.
 Infrastructure has never been so accessible from both a price and an ease-of-use standpoint.
 Microservices are a cloud native proxy for software libraries used in monoliths.
 When you combine them, you can make applications — not just client-server, but independent networked applications that span the cloud and even an on-premises data center.
 These applications are able to move faster in real-time, due to event-driven architectures and pervasive low latency networks.
 This is one of those rare times where the vision of a proceeding era has started to manifest itself as envisioned, and perhaps even exceeds the vision of the original authors.

 Amazon Web Services and Confluent are sponsors of The New Stack.

 Feature image via Pixabay.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: SonarSource, Real.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: SonarSource.